informalsystems/quint/doc/lang.md

     <identifier>["(" <identifier> ("," ..."," <identifier>)* ")"] [":" <type>] "=" <expr>
 ```

-*Mode:* The mode depends on the qualifier and the mode of the expression in the
+*Mode:* The mode depends on the mode of the expression in the right-hand side.
-right-hand side.
 The following table defines this precisely.

 | Qualifier         | Mode of `expr`                       | Mode of definition |
 | ----------------- | ------------------------------------ | ------------------ |